 1. "Product Information.
 Metvixia (methyl aminolevulinate topical)."
 Galderma Laboratories Inc, Cranbury, NJ.

-Not all side effects for Metvixia may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Metvixia may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Metvixia (methyl aminolevulinate topical)

 - Side Effects